 Rick also frequently provides research for ballot measure campaigns across the country.
-In California, he conducted research for the No on Prop 6 campaign, which defeated a ballot measure that would have eliminated $5 billion per year in road safety and transportation improvement projects.
-He also conducted research for organizations that passed voting rights and anti-gerrymandering initiatives in Ohio, Michigan, Missouri and Nevada.
-He has also worked to with campaigns to pass marijuana legalizations initiatives in several states.
+This includes campaigns to provide funding for infrastructure, K-12 public education and natural resource conservation.
+Additionally, his research has been used by organizations to help pass voting rights and anti-gerrymandering initiatives in Ohio, Michigan, Missouri and Nevada, and he has worked with campaigns to pass marijuana legalizations initiatives in several states.

-Rick also regularly provides research and strategic advice to private sector companies in a variety of industries, including utilities, entertainment, land-use/development firms, health care providers, logistics and transportation.
+Rick also provides research and strategic advice to private sector companies in a variety of industries, including utilities, sports and entertainment, land-use/development firms, health care providers, logistics and transportation.
 His research is also utilized by not-for-profits, trade associations, and government agencies to guide strategic planning, improve outreach and enhance the quality of services

 Prior to joining FM3, Rick worked as a member of U.S. Senator Joe Lieberman’s staff in Washington, D.C. where he worked on a variety of issues, including transportation, budget and taxation, and government oversight.
 He holds a Master’s degree in Public Policy from the University of Southern California and graduated from Colgate University.